param108/aimaze/mazesim/docs/generate_data_v1.md

 We will repeat the above for different randomly generated mazes, so that we don't overfit for one maze.

-For each trial we will store the Input vector as a csv row in the file `input.csv` and the corresponding output in `labels.csv`
+For each trial we will store the Input vector as a csv row in the file `inputs.csv` and the corresponding output in `labels.csv`